 - Direct marketing checklist- a questionnaire that needs to be filled out by the Marketing Team Lead

 - Records management checklist – a questionnaire related to the records management (Art.
-30 from GDPR); the DPO/GDPR Owner of the organisation is usually responsible for this aspect
+30 from GDPR); the DPO/GDPR Owner of the organization is usually responsible for this aspect

-- CCTV checklist– a questionnaire that needs to be reviewed by the DPO / GDPR owner of the organisation, along with the Security Manager (if applicable)
+- CCTV checklist– a questionnaire that needs to be reviewed by the DPO / GDPR owner of the organization, along with the Security Manager (if applicable)

 Tools for keeping records of processing activities (as per Art.
 30 from GDPR)

-We reviewed the LogSentinel’s GDPR tool which helps organisations keep a proper tracking of all processing activities in our previous article: How to fulfill Art.
+We reviewed the LogSentinel’s GDPR tool which helps organizations keep a proper tracking of all processing activities in our previous article: How to fulfill Art.
 30 from GDPR (Records of processing activities)?

-To summarize, this tool may help organisations comply with the GDPR by covering several areas, such as:
+To summarize, this tool may help organizations comply with the GDPR by covering several areas, such as:

 - Ensuring limited access to the platform (only those who have been granted with access will be able to review the information)